hobbyquaker/awesome-mqtt/README.md

 * [Ably](https://www.ably.io/documentation/mqtt) - MQTT broker service and protocol adapter
 * [ActiveMQ](http://activemq.apache.org/) - A fast Java multiprotocol messaging and Integration Patterns server.
 * [Aedes](https://github.com/moscajs/aedes) - Barebone MQTT broker that can run on any stream server, the node way.
+* [Eclipse Amlen](https://github.com/eclipse/amlen) - scalable, secure, easy to use message broker that can be used for IoT, web and mobile use-cases.
+It primarily supports the MQTT protocol (v5 and v3.x) but supports JMS and custom protocols as well.
+Open-sourced from IBM MessageSight.
 * [Emitter](https://github.com/emitter-io/emitter) - A distributed, scalable and fault-tolerant publish-subscribe messaging platform based on MQTT protocol and featuring message storage.
 * [EMQ X](https://github.com/emqx/emqx) - Scalable and Reliable Real-time MQTT Messaging Engine for IoT in 5G Era.
 * [esp_uMQTT_broker](https://github.com/martin-ger/esp_mqtt) - A basic MQTT Broker on the ESP8266.